A long-delayed nuclear reactor goes online in Finland

 Finnish public broadcaster YLE said late last year that the reactor’s final price tag was put at around 11 billion euros ($12 billion) – almost three times more than what was initially estimated.

-Finland now have five nuclear reactors in two power plants located on the shores of the Baltic Sea.
+Finland now has five nuclear reactors in two power plants located on the shores of the Baltic Sea.
 Combined, they cover more than 40% of Finland’s electricity demand.